mafleming/RayTracerChallenge/README.md

 16-May-2019.
 Added parallel rendering using isolates.
 Result is roughly a 2.5 times speedup on a 4 CPU machine.
 See new rendering command llrender.
 Be sure to "")copy isolate" before running.
+Use the function "w llrender c" where "w" is a world structure and "c" is a camera.

 31-May-2019.
 Added Radial Gradient and Blend patterns.
 Patterns can now be nested, allowing patterns in place of simple color in the